Why Does Increasing Opportunity Cost Occur

 The concept is often illustrated with a production possibilities frontier.
 This curve shows the maximum combinations of two goods that can be produced with available resources.
 When opportunity cost is increasing, the curve bows outward.

 Points near the extremes of the curve represent high specialization.
-Moving from one extreme toward the other requires giving up ever-larger amounts of the first good to gain small amounts of the second.
-This visual reinforces why increasing opportunity cost occurs in practice Not complicated — just consistent..
+That's why moving from one extreme toward the other requires giving up ever-larger amounts of the first good to gain small amounts of the second.
+This visual reinforces why increasing opportunity cost occurs in practice Small thing, real impact..

 Strategic Implications for Decision-Makers